togethercomputer/Dragonfly/README.md

 ## 🔥 News
 - [Our paper](todo) is out on arxiv.
 - Check out [our blogpost](todo).
-- Our model checkpoints are out on huggingface:
+- Our model checkpoints are out on huggingface 🤗 🚀:
     - General: `togethercomputer/Dragonfly-v1-llama8b`
     - Biomed: `togethercomputer/Dragonfly-med-v1-llama8b`